bhaamfe6/Python-Certification-PCEP-Prep/Notes/PythonInstitute_Module1.md

      This is a print() function with a `sep` keyword and iterable (*2).
     ![larger_arrow](image/larger_arrow.png)
     <br>
-    This is the output of the larger arrow.
+    This is the output of the larger arrow.<br>
     ![Output of larger arrow](image/larger_arrow_output.png)
     <br>